Start/Know

 In this format, a cooking recipe represented in a mind map is much easier to follow, especially for those who don't have much experience.
 First, you check what resources you will need.
 Then, the ingredients.
 Having everything you need, just follow the preparation instructions.

-The green triangle indicates that the topic is contracted, that is, it has subtopics of drill-down not shown.
+The green triangle indicates that the topic is contracted, that is, it has further detailed subtopics that are not shown.